You are not logged in

 2 E. 55th St., nr.
 Fifth Ave.; 212-753-4500

 The art of Fortune 500 ass-kissing is perfected here.
 A personal butler will remember the head honcho’s name and offer to unpack his belongings or draw him a bath.
-Plasma-screen TVs, wi-fi, and MP3 players, plus Remède amenities, buttery Pratesi bed linens, and gorgeous floral arrangements by Bardin Palomo round out the cushiness (from $895).
+Plasma-screen TVs, Wi-Fi, and MP3 players, plus Remède amenities, the hotel’s signature bed linens, and gorgeous floral arrangements by Renny & Reed round out the cushiness (from $695).

 351 E. 60th St., nr.
 First Ave.; 212-221-8300

 Anyone on an extended stay will appreciate fully equipped kitchens, big closets, and ground-floor laundry facilities.
-There’s no room service (and no maid service, for that matter), but the concierge is happy to help with takeout, grocery-delivery services, and freelance housekeepers.
-Studios start at $1,900 a month; request one overlooking the courtyard (it’s quieter).
+There’s no room service, but the concierge is happy to coordinate in-house cleaning, laundry, and valet services for an additional charge, or help with with takeout and grocery deliveries.
+Studios start at $2,000 a month; request one overlooking the courtyard (it’s quieter).

 My Extremely Cool Newlywed Friends